datajoint/element-calcium-imaging/docs/src/tutorials/index.md

 ProcessingParamSet table, and provide the `params` attribute of the ProcessingParamSet table in the `{'suite2p': {...}, 'extract': {...}}` dictionary format.
 Please also install the [MATLAB engine](https://pypi.org/project/matlabengine/) API for Python.

+## Manual ROI Mask Creation and Curation

++ Manual creation of ROI masks for fluorescence activity extraction is supported by the `draw_rois.py` plotly/dash widget.
+This widget allows the user to draw new ROI masks and submit them to the database.
+The widget can be launched in a Jupyter notebook after following the [installation instructions](#installation-instructions-for-active-projects) and importing `draw_rois` from the module.
++ ROI masks can be curated using the `widget.py` jupyter widget that allows the user to mark each regions as either a `cell` or `non-cell`.
+This widget can be launched in a Jupyter notebook after following the [installation instructions](#installation-instructions-for-active-projects) and importing `main` from the module.